SalehAljohani/PCF_GridCard/README.md

 # PCF - GridCard
- A PCF control to render a form subgrid (built specifically for single record grids) as a traditional list of fields in a section
+ Attempting to make it display multiple lines of text A PCF control to render a form subgrid (built specifically for single record grids) as a traditional list of fields in a section

  ![Grid Card Preview 1](https://github.com/jasonaalmeida/PCF_GridCard/blob/master/GridCard/images/current_active_quote.png)